Last updated on October 23rd, 2024

 This tactic further confuses the victim and makes it difficult for them to identify the manipulative behavior and hold the narcissistic manipulator accountable.

-Cutting Ties with a Narcissistic Manipulator
+Cutting Ties with the Narcissist

 Severing connections with a narcissistic manipulator is a crucial step in the healing process and regaining control of your life.